GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Introduction

+for a finite value $T > 1$ with $\avgxtm \triangleq \frac{1}{N}\sum_{i=1}^N \xitm$.
+Another possible performance metric is the so-called static regret (see, e.g.,~\cite{li2022survey}).
+The dynamic regret~\eqref{eq:regret} is known to be more challenging than the static one~\cite{li2022survey} and, for this reason, consistently with the majority of the recent papers in literature, this work focuses on the dynamic regret~\eqref{eq:regret}.
+As it is customary in the distributed setting, we also complement these measures with the consensus metric $\sum_{i=1}^N \norm{\x_i^T - \bar{\x}^T}^2$, quantifying how far from consensus the local decisions are.

-\subsection{Related work}
+\subsubsection{Related work}

-The proposed distributed algorithm combines a gradient tracking mechanism with an adaptive estimation of first and second order momenta.
-Therefore, we organize the literature review in two main parts reviewing respectively: centralized methods for online and stochastic optimization including algorithms based on adaptive momentum estimation, and distributed algorithms for online optimization and gradient tracking (distributed) schemes (mainly suited for static optimization).
+The proposed distributed algorithm combines a gradient tracking mechanism with an adaptive estimation of first- and second-order momenta.

+We organize the literature review in three main parts: distributed algorithms for online optimization, gradient tracking distributed schemes (mainly suited for static optimization), and centralized methods for online and stochastic optimization based on adaptive momentum estimation.